|My personal recipe for more than 30 years, these make simply perfect homemade buttermilk pancakes that I know you'll love.|

 - 1 teaspoon of kosher salt

-Combine 1 cup of the buttermilk, with the melted butter and egg; set aside.
-Whisk together the flour, baking soda, sugar and salt, and add the buttermilk mixture to the flour mixture.
-Gently combine, adding additional buttermilk only if needed.
-Mixture should be thick and lumpy; avoid overmixing.
-Add vanilla extract if using.
+Whisk together the flour, baking powder, baking soda, sugar and salt; set aside.
+Combine 1 cup of the buttermilk with 2 tablespoons of melted butter and the eggs.
+Add the buttermilk mixture to the flour mixture.
+Gently combine, adding vanilla extract and additional buttermilk as needed.
+Mixture should be fairly thick and lumpy, but pourable; avoid overmixing.

-Heat a non-stick skillet over medium high heat, butter the pan or spray with non-stick spray and spoon 1/4 cup measure of batter into pan.
+Heat a griddle or non-stick skillet over medium high heat, add additional butter, non-stick spray or cooking oil to the pan.
+Spoon 1/3 cup measure of batter onto pan leaving at least 1/2 inch between each.
 When pancakes begin to bubble up and edges appear to be dry, turn over to brown the other side.
-Serve immediately with additional butter, warmed syrup and fruit.
-Skillet apples are excellent with these.
+Repeat with remaining butter and batter.
+Serve immediately with additional butter, warmed syrup, a side of sausage and fruit.
+Skillet apples or peaches are excellent with these.
 Makes about 16 depending on the size you make them.
 Can halve recipe.

-Variation: Add in 2 tablespoons of sour cream, Greek yogurt or plain yogurt.
-For chocolate chip or blueberry, pour batter into pan, then scattered some mini chocolate chips or fresh or frozen blueberries into the batter; allow to set as usual then turn.
+Variations: Add in 2 tablespoons of sour cream, Greek yogurt or plain yogurt.
+For chocolate chip, pecan, or blueberry, pour batter into pan, then scattered some mini chocolate chips, chopped pecans, or fresh or frozen blueberries into the batter; allow to set as usual then turn.

 Tip: Make a batch or two of these for freezing.
 Simply make the pancakes and let cool.
 Spray a large baking sheet with non-stick spray and stack pancakes in a single layer on the baking sheet.
 Flash freeze until frozen solid, then transfer to a large zippered freezer bag.

-Can substitute 3/4 cup of regular milk, but if you do, add 2 teaspoons of baking powder and eliminate the baking soda, or make a homemade buttermilk substitute using regular whole milk and vinegar.
+Buttermilk Substitute: Can substitute whole milk, but if you do, add 2 teaspoons of baking powder and eliminate the baking soda, or make a homemade buttermilk substitute using regular whole milk and vinegar.
 A buttermilk substitute will never take the place of real buttermilk, but it will work in a pinch.

 Requires Adobe Reader - download it free!©Deep South Dish